Our Services

 Helpful Resources

-Using an ergonomic office chair with proper cushioning, lumbar support, and a slight seat tilt combined with regular red light therapy may ease coccyx pain by reducing pressure and inflammation.
-Early studies suggest that wavelengths between 630–850 nm can enhance cellular repair and decrease pain scores in musculoskeletal conditions when applied consistently.
+Can red light therapy and an ergonomic chair help coccyx pain?
+Yes — combining an ergonomic office chair with proper cushioning, lumbar support, and a slight seat tilt with regular red light therapy may ease coccyx (tailbone) pain by reducing pressure and inflammation.
+Early research suggests wavelengths between 630–850 nm can enhance cellular repair and lower pain scores in musculoskeletal conditions when used consistently.

 Tailbone pain (coccydynia) can make everyday tasks—especially sitting—feel like a challenge.
 Whether you're working long hours at a desk or recovering from a fall, combining ergonomic strategies (think office chairs and cushions) with non-invasive therapies such as red light therapy (RLT) may help you find relief.
 Below, we explore credible insights on how to sit more comfortably and what emerging science says about RLT for tailbone pain.